+(2) Association of a person with another person having one

+2. The term includes, without limitation:

+(a) Repeated or pervasive taunting, name-calling, belittling, mocking or use of put-downs or demeaning humor regarding the actual or perceived race, color, national origin, ancestry, religion, gender identity or expression, sexual orientation, physical or mental disability of a person, sex or any other distinguishing characteristic or background of a person;

-- (2) The association of a pupil with a person having one or more of those actual or perceived characteristics. - 2.
-The term includes, without limitation: - (a) Repeated or pervasive taunting, name-calling, belittling, mocking or use of put-downs or demeaning humor; - (b) Behavior that is intended to harm another person by damaging or manipulating his or her relationships with others by conduct that includes, without limitation, gossip or spreading rumors; - (c) Non-verbal threats or intimidation such as the use of aggressive, menacing or disrespectful gestures; - (d) Threats of harm to a pupil, to his or her possessions or to other persons, whether such threats are transmitted verbally or in writing; - (e) Blackmail, extortion or demands for protection money or involuntary loans or donations; - (f) Blocking access to any property or facility of a school; - (g) Stalking; and
+(b) Behavior that is intended to harm another person by damaging or manipulating his or her relationships with others by conduct that includes, without limitation, spreading false rumors;

+(c) Repeated or pervasive nonverbal threats or intimidation such as the use of aggressive, menacing or disrespectful gestures;

+- (d) Threats of harm to a person, to his or her possessions or to other persons, whether such threats are transmitted verbally, electronically or in writing; - (e) Blackmail, extortion or demands for protection money or involuntary loans or donations; - (f) Blocking access to any property or facility of a school;

+(g) Stalking; and

-- (h) Physical contact with or injury to another person or his or her property. - Sec.
-7. NRS 388.132 is hereby amended to read as follows: 388.132 The Legislature declares that: - 1.
-Pupils are the most vital resource to the future of this State; - 2.
-A learning environment that is safe and respectful is [essential] mandatory for the pupils enrolled in the public schools in this State and is necessary for those pupils to achieve academic success and meet this State's high academic standards; - [2.]
-3. Every classroom, hallway, locker room, cafeteria, restroom, gymnasium, playground, school bus, parking lot and other areas on the premises of a public school in this State must be maintained as a safe and respectful learning environment, and no form of bullying or cyber-bullying will be tolerated within the system of public education in this State; - 4.
-Any form of bullying or cyber-bullying seriously interferes with the ability of teachers to teach in the classroom and the ability of pupils to learn; - [3.]
+- (h) Physically harmful contact with or injury to another person or his or her property. - Sec.
+7. NRS 388.132 is hereby amended to read as follows:

+388.132 The Legislature declares that:

+- 1. Pupils are the most vital resource to the future of this State; - 2.
+A learning environment that is safe and respectful is essential for the pupils enrolled in the public schools in this State and is necessary for those pupils to achieve academic success and meet this State's high academic standards; - [2.]
+3. Every classroom, hallway, locker room, cafeteria, restroom, gymnasium, playground, athletic field, school bus, parking lot and other areas on the premises of a public school in this State must be maintained as a safe and respectful learning environment, and no form of bullying or cyber-bullying will be tolerated within the system of public education in this State; - 4.
+Any form of bullying or cyber-bullying seriously interferes with the ability of teachers to teach in the classroom and the ability of pupils to learn;

+- [3.]
 5. The use of the Internet by pupils in a manner that is ethical, safe and secure is essential to a safe and respectful learning environment and is essential for the successful use of technology; - [4.]
-6. The [intended goal of the] Legislature [is to] hereby declares that it will ensure that: - (a) The public schools in this State provide a safe and respectful learning environment in which [persons] pupils of differing beliefs, races, colors, national origins, ancestries, religions, genders, gender identities or expressions, sexual orientations, physical or mental disabilities or any other distinguishing characteristics [and] or backgrounds can realize their full academic and personal potential;

-- (b) All administrators, principals, teachers and other personnel of the school districts and public schools in this State demonstrate appropriate and professional behavior on the premises of any public school by treating other persons, including, without limitation, pupils, with civility and respect, [and] by refusing to tolerate bullying and cyber-bullying [; and], and by taking immediate action to protect a victim or target of bullying or cyber-bullying when witnessing, overhearing or being notified that bullying or cyber-bullying is occurring or has occurred; - (c) All persons in public schools are entitled to maintain their own beliefs and to respectfully disagree without resorting to bullying, cyber-bullying or violence;
+6. The [intended goal of the] Legislature [is to] hereby declares that it will ensure that: - (a) The public schools in this State provide a safe and respectful learning environment in which persons of differing beliefs, races, colors, national origins, ancestries, religions, gender identities or expressions, sexual orientations, physical or mental disabilities, sexes or any other distinguishing characteristics [and] or backgrounds can realize their full academic and personal potential; - (b) All administrators, principals, teachers and other personnel of the school districts and public schools in this State demonstrate appropriate and professional behavior on the premises of any public school by treating other persons, including, without limitation, pupils, with civility and respect, [and] by refusing to tolerate bullying and cyber-bullying [; and], and by taking immediate action to protect a victim or target of bullying or cyber-bullying when witnessing, overhearing or being notified that bullying or cyber-bullying is occurring or has occurred; - (c) All persons in public schools are entitled to maintain their own beliefs and to respectfully disagree without resorting to bullying, cyber-bullying or violence;

-[5.] and
+[5] and